Considerations for Hydrostatic Field Test of GRE lines

-- Once that the required pressure is achieved, maintain the pressure until its stabilization, up to a maximum of 12 hours if no visible leakages are found.
+- Once the required pressure is achieved, maintain the pressure until its stabilization, up to a maximum of 12 hours if no visible leakages are found.
 Possible pressure drops can be balanced by switching on the pumping system

 - Pressure drops are due to temperature change, entrapment of air, settlement of the soil or of anchoring blocks, or expansions of non-rigid joints.
 Periodically check the vent valves if automatic, or open them to let the air escape.

 - The stabilization phase can be considered finished when pressure variations do not occur for at least two hours, without water integration.

 The test will have to be considered invalid and will have to be stopped in the following cases:

 - ascertained leakage

-- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damages to the pipeline;
+- clear deformation of the pipe’s supports and settlements in anchor blocks or in the soil, that are not becoming stable, and that can cause damage to the pipeline;

 - after 12 hours if it is not possible to maintain a steady pressure, without integration, for at least 2 hours.

-- After having repaired the possible damages occurred to the piping and/or support system, submit again the pipeline to the testing.
+- After having repaired the possible damages that occurred to the piping and/or support system, submit again the pipeline for testing.

 - The pressure will be increased until one achieves the value of the pressure of testing.
-In this phase compile a minute of testing, reporting the values of pressure and temperature of the beginning of the testing.
+In this phase compile a minute of testing, reporting the values of pressure and temperature at the beginning of the testing.